pravega/bookkeeper-operator/doc/upgrade-cluster.md

 In both cases, the upgrade is initiated when the Pod template is updated.

-For BookKeeper, the operator uses an `OnDelete` strategy.
+For Bookkeeper, the operator uses an `OnDelete` strategy.
 With `RollingUpdate` strategy, you can only check the upgrade status once all pods get upgraded.
 On the other hand, with `OnDelete` you can keep updating pod one by one and keep checking the application status to make sure the upgrade working fine.
-This allows the operator to have control over the upgrade process and perform verifications and actions before and after a BookKeeper pod is upgraded.
+This allows the operator to have control over the upgrade process and perform verifications and actions before and after a Bookkeeper pod is upgraded.
 For example, checking that there are no under-replicated ledgers before upgrading the next pod.
 Also, the operator might be need to apply migrations when upgrading to a certain version.

-BookKeeper upgrade process is as follows:
+Bookkeeper upgrade process is as follows:

 1. Statefulset Pod template is updated to the new image and tag according to the Pravega version.
 2. Pick one outdated pod